-The eighth leading scorer in Lehigh school history, Logie completed his eighth season as an assistant coach and second as the associate head coach at his alma mater in the spring of 2011.
+The eighth leading scorer in Lehigh University history upon his graduation, Logie completed his second season as the associate head coach at his alma mater in the spring of 2011.
 Logie re-joined the Mountain Hawks coaching staff for his second stint prior to the 2007-08 season and played a large role in leading Lehigh to the 2009-10 Patriot League regular season and tournament championships.

 Logie has coached under several mentors, including current Lehigh head coach Brett Reed.
-Billy Taylor coached Logie during his senior season at Lehigh before Logie joined Taylor's Mountain Hawk staff for three seasons.
+Billy Taylor coached Logie during his senior season at Lehigh before Logie joined Taylor's Mountain Hawk staff for three seasons (2004-06).
 Taylor is now the head coach at NCAA Div.
 II Belmont Abbey College in Charlotte, N.C.
 Logie also worked for Jim Christian at Kent State in 2006-07.
-Christian is now the head coach at Boston College in the spring of 2014.
+Christian was named head coach at Boston College in the spring of 2014.

 During his playing days at Lehigh, Logie scored 1,524 career points and his 262 three-point field goals is still a school record.
-In addition, Logie twice led the Patriot League in free throw percentage for a season.
+In addition, Logie twice led the Patriot League in single-season free throw percentage.
 He graduated from Lehigh in 2003 and earned his Master's in Educational Leadership in 2006.

 Logie grew up surrounded by the game of basketball as the grandson of Mercer Island High School head coach Ed Pepple.
 Pepple, a legend in Washington's high school ranks, won 952 games and four state championships in 49 years as a head coach, 42 of which came at Mercer Island.
 His 1985 squad, which featured future Duke star and current Utah Jazz head coach Quin Snyder, is regarded by many as one of the Washington's greatest teams.
 His career win total is nearly 300 more than Pat Fitterer of Ellensburg, who is next on the list with 680 victories in 34 years.